J-Siu/johnsiu.com/content/blog/k8s-rbac.md

      use-context <CONTEXT-NAME> \
     ```

-PS: At this point kubectl can communicat with the cluster(authenticated), but forbidden to perform any action(not authorized).
+PS: At this point kubectl can communicate with the cluster(authenticated), but forbidden to perform any action(not authorized).

 ---